GovCompass

 What the governance must cover

-This is the governance trail a conformity assessmentconformity assessmentThe pre-market process demonstrating a high-risk AI system meets the EU AI Act's requirements, leading to CE marking and registration.Open full entry → expects: not just a clean dataset, but a documented account of where it came from, how it was prepared, what was assumed, and how bias was looked for and addressed.
+This is the governance trail a conformity assessmentconformity assessmentThe pre-market process demonstrating a high-risk AI system meets the EU AI Act's requirements, leading to CE marking and registration.Open full entry → expects: not just a clean dataset, but a documented account of where it came from, how it was prepared, what was assumed, and how biasbiasA systematic skew in data, model behavior, or outcomes that treats one group differently from another without justification.
+Bias usually enters through training data that reflects historical patterns.
+For high-risk AI systems, Article 10 of the EU AI Act requires examination of datasets for possible biases and measures to detect, prevent, and mitigate them.
+See fairness, proxy discrimination.Open full entry → was looked for and addressed.

 The special-category data provision and the real-time data angle

 Art.
 10(5) contains an important and often-misread provision.
-To detect and correct bias, providers may exceptionally process special categories of personal data, the sensitive data the GDPR otherwise restricts, but only where strictly necessary, and under safeguards: the bias cannot be detected by processing other data, the data is subject to technical limits on reuse, security and privacy-preserving measures apply, and the data is deleted once the bias is corrected or its retention period ends.
+To detect and correct bias, providers may exceptionally process special categories of personal data, the sensitive data the GDPRGDPRRegulation (EU) 2016/679, the General Data Protection Regulation, the EU's law on the processing of personal data.
+It applies to AI wherever personal data enters training, inputs, outputs, or logs, and it operates alongside the EU AI Act rather than being replaced by it.
+See controller, processor, lawful basis, DPIA.Open full entry → otherwise restricts, but only where strictly necessary, and under safeguards: the bias cannot be detected by processing other data, the data is subject to technical limits on reuse, security and privacy-preserving measures apply, and the data is deleted once the bias is corrected or its retention period ends.

 This provision is also where the operational angle of data protection at the point of use comes in.
 For systems that process data in real time, the discipline of minimizing and masking sensitive data before it reaches the model is the operational expression of the same principleprincipleOne of the seven responsible-AI values a governed system should live up to (fairness, safety and reliability, privacy, security and robustness, transparency and explainability, accountability, human oversight).
 A principle is abstract: it states an outcome, not a lever you can pull.
 It becomes governable by naming the harm that would breach it, assessing the risk that harm carries, and placing controls against that risk.
-When GovCompass holds a principle this way it calls it a pillar.
+Held this way, a principle becomes a pillar.
 See pillar, harm, risk.Open full entry →: process the least sensitive data necessary, protect what must be processed, and document why.
-Sensitive data masked or redacted at the input level, before it reaches the model, is a concrete control that serves both the Art.
-10 data governance obligation and the GDPR's minimization principle.
+Sensitive data masked or redacted at the input level, before it reaches the model, is a concrete control that serves the GDPR's minimization principle and, for deployers, the Art.
+26(4) input-data duty.
+It does not by itself fulfill Art.
+10, which governs the training, validation and test datasets used to build the system.

 Why it matters